AOL83/Remember-Me-By-Trade/README.md

 * Contact Form
     - Input fields to submit name, company name, phone, and email address.
-    - Text area to add information for a message to RBMT.
+    - Text area to add information for a message to RMBT.
     - Submit button - With background effect.
 This button currently links to a thank-you page where a thank you message that will be displayed to let the user know their information has been submitted and RMBT will be in contact in due course.
     - Each field has a ```required``` attribute applied to ensure users input all fields before submitting.The contact form is responsive on desktop devices and on smaller devices the contact content is stacked.